 Keeping in Touch

-It is essential to maintain an active relationship with your son or daughter.
+It is essential to maintain an active relationship with your student.
 Whether you live across the country or across town, we recommend that you initiate a conversation with your new college student about how to keep in touch (e-mail, letters or phone), how often (daily, weekly or monthly), and at what time of day (morning, evening or just on the weekends).

 Care packages are great!
 Students love to receive packages no matter what they contain.
 Even if you send a bar of soap, new toothbrush and a couple of snacks, it will be appreciated.
 Some of the best items in care packages are favorites from home.

 Practicing basic skills like doing laundry can help your student feel less stressed in a new situation.
-Make sure he or she knows how to operate machines, understand clothing labels and symbols and can separate laundry as needed.
+Make sure they know how to operate machines, understand clothing labels and symbols and can separate laundry as needed.

-Maybe your student is used to having his or her own bedroom at home.
+Maybe your student is used to having their own bedroom at home.
 You can help by teaching respect for a roommate's personal space, property and unique differences, and how to communicate effectively in new relationships.
 Your student will need to know how to set ground rules with a roommate and how to ask for help if necessary.

 Health Appointments & Prescriptions

-Go over your student's health history and provide him or her with all necessary health insurance information before arriving on campus.
-In the time leading up to college, have your student make his or her own appointments.
+Go over your student's health history and provide them with all necessary health insurance information before arriving on campus.
+In the time leading up to college, have your student make their own appointments.
 It's important that your student develop a sense of personal responsibility and ownership over personal health needs.